EventStore/documentation/docs/clients/grpc/appending-events/README.md

 ### eventId

-This takes the format of of a `Uuid` and is used to uniquely identify the event you are trying to append.
+This takes the format of a `Uuid` and is used to uniquely identify the event you are trying to append.
 If two events with the same `Uuid` are appended to the same stream in quick succession EventStoreDB will only append one copy of the event to the stream.

 For example: